Münchhausen trilemma: Fries's trilemma

 The first two possibilities are rejected by Fries as unsatisfactory, requiring his adopting the third option.
-Karl Popper argued that a way to avoid the trilemma was to use an intermediate approach incorporating some dogmatism, some infinite regress, and some perceptual experience.
+Popper argued that a way to avoid the trilemma was to use an intermediate approach incorporating some dogmatism, some infinite regress, and some perceptual experience.

 Albert's formulation

 The argument proposed by Hans Albert runs as follows: All of the only three possible attempts to get a certain justification must fail: